datacarpentry/sql-ecology-lesson/00-sql-introduction.md

 >
 > * How has the hindfoot length and weight of Dipodomys species changed over time?
 > * What is the average weight of each species, per year?
+> * What information can I learn about Dipodomys species in the 2000s, over time?
 >
 > What would I need to answer these questions?
 Which files have the data I need?
 What
 > operations would I need to perform if I were doing these analyses by hand?